sundeepbassi/quizzy-movies/README.md

   Whilst doing a validator check on Jshint for the script file there were 15 warnings reported back.
 Whilst watching a tutorial from Tiff in Tech she suggested to check on google when faults are reported in jshint.
 I followed the advice and copied the fault appearing in Jshint was const' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
 When I googled this warning there was a response in stack overflow to put this at the top of a script file /*jshint esversion: 6 */.
  I did this and 14 warnings were removed off Jshint.

+ There was only 1 warning left in jshint A leading decimal point can be confused with a dot: '.5'. and when I googled it I got a response from JSLint error explanations which was to place /*jshint -W008 */ in the top of the script file.

+ When I resubmitted the validation check for the script file in JShint it came back with no errors or warnings.

 ## 8.4 supported screens and browsers

 ## 9. Deployment